2023 / 2024

 14. CHECKPOINTS: There will be only one checkpoint for boat check in the morning and one check-in point in the weigh-in.
 Failure to go through boat check-in and checkout in the morning or failure to check in at the check-in point may result in disqualification.
 All fishing must cease upon check-in.

 15. LATE PENALTY: Teams that are not at the designated checkpoint at the appointed time will be penalized 1 pound per minute, deducted from the total weight.
 Teams more than 15 minutes late will lose credit for that day’s weight.

 17. SCORING: Scoring will be determined by the final weight of each team’s catch during each tournament.
 Only Largemouth, Spotted, Guadalupe, or Smallmouth bass are accepted species.
 The tournament limit is five bass per team.
-The minimum length for all bass is 14 inches.
-Bass presented for weigh-in that fail to measure the prescribed length will be penalized at the rate of 1 pound for each short bass presented.
+The minimum length for all bass on all bodies of water fished within the season will be 14 inches.
+Bass presented for weigh-in that fail to measure the prescribed length will be removed and not counted in the anglers total catch.
 Each team’s catch must be presented in an official weigh-in bag.
 The winning team is determined by the day’s heaviest catch.
 For each tournament in the series, prizes will be awarded to the top 3 places and big bass, plus points will be recorded as follows to each team: